Did you know that foreigners who wish to stay in Greece for a period longer than 90 days must have a residence permit issued by the Greek authorities?

 As it is often the case with public services in Greece, it seems that each officer assesses the requirements differently, even though there is no official amendment.

-We STRONGLY suggest contacting the station or residence office (by phone or in writing/email) before applying in order to receive the exact requirements needed for your case.
-This is very important, as health insurance plans cannot and will not be refunded; refunds are only considered in cases where there is an official letter stating that it does not fit the requirements (which means more delays and bureaucracy on the part of the applicant.
+We strongly suggest contacting the station or residence office (by phone or in writing/email) before applying in order to receive the exact requirements needed for your case.
+This is very important, as health insurance plans cannot and will not be refunded; refunds are only considered in cases where there is an official letter stating that the plan does not fit the requirements.
+This of course only means more delays and bureaucracy on the part of the applicant.